quic/qccsdk-qcc711/README.md

 QCC711 is a qualcomm brand wireless MCU chip which combines BLE5.4/rich peripheral interfaces and security function.

-The SDK provides CLI based demos, APSS System/driver APIs, BLE&Security APIs, BTSS patchand Security patch Binaries. it also provides the tools to program the chip.
+The SDK provides CLI based demos, APSS System/driver APIs, BLE&Security APIs, BTSS patch and Security patch Binaries. it also provides the tools to program the chip.